UCSF-CBI/cbioportal_docs/docs/FAQ.md

 The cBioPortal developers occasionally release new version of the software.
 Descriptions of the items in each release can be found on the GitHub [page](https://github.com/cBioPortal/cbioportal/releases) for cBioPortal.

-The UCSF cBioPortal will upgrade to new versions on an approximately monthly basis.
+New versions of the UCSF cBioPortal will be released on an approximately monthly basis, and we will bundle into this any new versions of the cBioPortal application that become available.
 The [News](https://cbioportal.ucsf.edu/cbioportal/news) page will summarize any user interface changes that occur between versions of the portal.

 **The data looks different**

-We will be continuously uploading more UCSF500 cases to the portal so the dataset will expand over time.
+We will be uploading more UCSF500 cases to the portal on an approximately monthly basis, so the dataset will expand over time.
 Additionally, we will be adding more annotations, with an emphasis on clinical data, into the portal as well.

 The [News](https://cbioportal.ucsf.edu/cbioportal/news) page will summarize any new data uploads that occur between versions of the portal.